 There are other things that you need to do to help you establish the information for each pillar and I will follow up with that in the next article.

-Please feel free to jump in and ask questions, I’m happy to help you understand how buyer personas work and develop your own personas for your business.
+Please feel free to jump in and ask questions, I’m happy to help you understand how life science buyer personas work and develop your own personas for your business.